Living Well With Feelings Of Anger: A Guide To Managing Emotions

 Connecting with professionals for help: How can online therapy support anger management efforts?

 Engaging in online therapy options can empower you to explore ways in which you can manage your emotions.
-You can then use what you learn to create a plan for handling future conflicts and emotional strain, possibly supporting a higher quality of life for yourself.
+You can then use what you learn to create a plan for handling future conflicts and emotional strain, possibly supporting your mental health and a higher quality of life for yourself.
 While you can also do this in an in-person therapeutic setting, many may not feel ready for that step—as it entails being vulnerable with a new person in a completely unfamiliar environment.

 In this case, online therapy can be helpful—eliminating the strain and shame that can occur when you’re attempting to be emotionally transparent in a new environment.